travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 ## Mounting volumes across worker jobs on Enterprise

 You can use [Docker bind mounts](https://docs.docker.com/storage/bind-mounts/) when the worker launches the container of a job.
-This let's you share files or directories across all jobs ran by a worker.
+This lets you share files or directories across all jobs ran by a worker.
 Multiple binds can be provided as _space separated_ strings.